Pablo-522/osticket-prereqs/README.md

 	<img src="https://i.imgur.com/fGDNW6s.png" height="75%" width="100%" alt="Resource Group"/>
 </p>
 <p>
 <h3 align="center">Now, we can create a Windows 10 Virtual Machine.
-The username and password,  can be anything however it is important to remember as we'll be using this info to remote in with our main computer.
+The username and password can be anything however it is important to remember as we'll be using this info to remote in with our main computer.
 When creating the Virtual Machine, allow Azure to create a new Virtual Network:</h3>
 <br />
 </p>
 <p>